GlobalSport/state-decorator/README.md

 **Warning**: The actions are considered static and cannot be changed dynamically.
 Use state/props in your actions implementation to have different logic depending on some inputs.

 # Synchronous actions

-A simple synchronous action is a function that takes the current state and an optional list of parameters and returns a new state or _null_ if there's no change.

 ## Short form